 No matter which method you choose, the best way to help your child develop a healthy relationship to food is to practice responsive feeding.
 What's that, you ask?
 It's letting your baby lead the way in deciding how much they want to eat.
 Pay attention to your baby's cues, like turning their head away.
 Respect those cues by not pushing more food after they are done.
 Don't encourage your baby to have "one more spoonful", or force the spoon into their mouth.
 With self-feeding methods, the same general guidelines apply.
 Don't force your baby to have more than they want at any meal.
 Don't decide for them which types of foods on their tray should be consumed first or completely.
 Babies have an innate ability to know when they are hungry or full.
 It is incredibly hard as a parent to tune in to their cues ahead of what we think they should eat.
 But listening to them first and foremost, and trusting that they know what their body needs is one of the best things you can do for your child.

 The beauty of self-feeding is that your baby can generally have what you are having, with potentially some slight texture modifications.
 Assuming your diet is an overall healthy and balanced one, that is.
 Things like avocado, meats, greek yogurt, and soft fruits and veggies are all great options.
-I like to have a chart up on my fridge to remind myself and my husband of great food options as we’re cooking or meal planning, as well as portion sizes and texture recommendations.
-Sign up below to grab a printer-friendly, full version of the picture above to hang on your refrigerator.
-It’s the same one I have on mine!
+I like to have a chart up on my fridge to remind myself and my husband of great food options as we're cooking or meal planning, as well as portion sizes and texture recommendations.

 No matter which method you choose to use, know that they don't have to be exclusive.
 If you spend any time on social media you will come across people who have become very dogmatic in their choice of feeding method.
 Know that this does not have to be the case.
 Trust your baby and your intuition.
 Follow safe practices to avoid the major choking risks, and have a fun time introducing your baby to solid foods.
 Offer multiple foods frequently from the start.
 Doing this will help your baby to develop a long term liking of different tastes that will help them throughout their life.